BhavanPahuja/History-Of-Cryptography/_modern/Data Encryption Standard(DES).md

 order: 1
 ---

-In 1977, a symmetric-key algorithm invented by IBM in 1974 became the standard for encrypting sensitive US government data and was widely applied internationally later on.
+Created by IBM in 1974, Data Encryption Standard(DES) became the standard for encrypting sensitive US government data and was widely applied internationally later on.
 As a block cipher, it divides the binary message into blocks with a length of 64-bit and uses 56-bit keys to encrypt them.

 The Feistel network is used in the algorithm, which means that the 64-bit input is evenly divided into two 32-bit half blocks and they are processed for 16 identical rounds.
 In each round, the operations on the blocks include: